 The Sri Lanka surf season is divided into two sides and two seasons – East Coast and West Coast.

-The West Coast season runs from November to April (which includes surf spots like Ahangama, Weligama and Mirissa), and the East Coast season is May to October (which includes the famous Arugam Bay).
+The South/West Coast season runs from October to May (which includes surf spots like Ahangama, Weligama and Mirissa), and the East Coast season is May to October (which includes the famous Arugam Bay).

 Rather perfectly – both surf seasons coincide with the dry season on their respective sides, meaning you get pumping surf and tropical weather too!